nroggendorff/train-llama/README.md

 - The pipeline uses Git LFS for handling large files.
 - Models are automatically pushed to Hugging Face Hub when `PUSH_TO_HUB` is enabled.
 - Training can be resumed from checkpoints by adjusting the `INIT` and `INST` environment variables.
+- When `INPUT_TOKENIZER` is set, tokenizer creation is skipped on the first run, and only the required data is loaded.